-You must meet three requirements for your name to be registered in the register kept by your embassy or consulate:
+You must meet three requirements for your name to be registered in the register kept by your consulate:

-- Your must not be registered in a population register of a Belgian municipality
+- You must not be registered in a population register of a Belgian municipality.

-- You must prove that your main residence does actually fall within the area of jurisdiction of the embassy or consulate.
+- You must prove that your main residence (or more specifically your main and lawful residence) does actually fall within the area of jurisdiction of the consulate.

 Minors must also meet a fourth requirement: they must be registered where one of their parents has been registered.

-When you register, you will be asked to produce the following documents:
+When you register, you will be asked to produce at least the following documents:

-- A 'model 8' form if you have come from Belgium;
+- A 'model 8' form if you have come from Belgium (if still available).

 Once you have registered, please alert the consulate or embassy to: